This page was last updated on 19 April 2021

 The Council take the concerns raised by residents about Grange Landfill, also known as Droppingwell Tip very seriously.
-Whilst the Council has no regulatory powers in terms of the operation of the site, officers have been assessing all of the options that are open to the Council.
+Whilst the Council has no regulatory powers in terms of the operation of the site, officers have been assessing all of the options that are open to the Council to prevent it from reopening.

 Tipping on the Grange Landfill site is believed to have begun operations in 1929, however formal planning permission was not required until 1958.
 The 1958 planning permission gave consent for the tipping of waste on the site in phases, with phase two not being allowed to start until a number of conditions had been met in the first phase.
 The site was also originally regulated through a Waste Management Licence and is now regulated through an Environmental Permit.

 When landfilling operations ceased at the site following phase one, the planning permission and environmental permit allowing landfilling activity remained in place.